kobirhumayun/finance_management/README.md

   ```bash
   docker run --rm -v finance-management-mongo-data:/data busybox tar czf - /data > mongo-backup.tgz
   ```
-- Redis stores ephemeral session data in `finance-management-redis-data`.
-Snapshot it only if you need to retain session state across restores.
+- Redis stores session locks and tokens in `finance-management-redis-data`.
+Back up this volume if retaining session continuity across restarts is important; otherwise it can be treated as disposable cache data.

 ## Security
 - No service in this stack publishes host ports; only the shared edge Nginx service faces the public internet.